nayas360/math_over_grpc/README.md

 Run the Server by
 >$ mserver

-Query the server from the client
+Query the server from the client in another terminal
 >$ mclient -op add 10 20
 $ mclient -op sub 20 30
 $ mclient -op mul 30 40